 At any time after a Formal Complaint is filed, the Title IX Coordinator may, in his/her discretion, choose to offer and facilitate an Informal Resolution process, so long as both Parties give voluntary, informed, written consent to attempt Informal Resolution.
-The Informal Resolution Process cannot be used where a Formal Complaint has not been filed or where the Formal Complaint involves a student as Complainant and a staff or faculty member as a Respondent.
+The Informal Resolution Process cannot be used where a

+Formal Complaint has not been filed or where the Formal Complaint involves a student as Complainant and a staff or faculty member as a Respondent.
 An election to participate in an Informal Resolution does not constitute a waiver of the right to a formal Investigation and adjudication of Formal Complaints of Title IX Prohibited Conduct.
-Any person who facilitates an Informal Resolution will be experienced and trained in dispute resolution and trained on this Title IX Procedure.
-At any time prior to agreeing to an Informal Resolution, any Party has the right to withdraw from the Informal Resolution process and resume the process with respect to the Formal Complaint.
+Any person who facilitates an Informal Resolution will be experienced and trained in dispute resolution and trained on this Title IX Procedure., Any Party has the right to withdraw from the Informal Resolution process and resume the process with respect to the Formal Complaint.